-(k) Solicitation of Joint Debtor Plan.
+13. Solicitation of Joint Debtor Plan.

-As of the Confirmation Date and subject to the occurrence of Confirmation: (i) the Plan Debtors shall be deemed to have solicited acceptances of the Joint Debtor Plan in good faith and in compliance with the applicable provisions of the Bankruptcy Code, including, without limitation, sections 1125(a) and (e) of the Bankruptcy Code, and any applicable non-bankruptcy law, rule or regulation governing the adequacy of disclosure in connection with such solicitation; and (ii) the Plan Debtors and each of their respective directors, officers, employees, Affiliates, agents, financial advisors, investment bankers, professionals, accountants, and attorneys shall be deemed to have participated in good faith and in compliance with the applicable provisions of the Bankruptcy Code in the offer and issuance of any securities under the Joint Debtor Plan (if any), and therefore, are not, and on account of such offer, issuance and solicitation will not be, liable at any time for any violation of any applicable law, rule, or regulation governing the solicitation of acceptances or rejections of the Joint Debtor Plan or the offer and issuance of any securities under the Joint Debtor Plan (in each case, if applicable).
+As of the Effective Date and subject to the occurrence of the Effective Date: (i) the Plan Debtors shall be deemed to have solicited acceptances of the Joint Debtor Plan in good faith and in compliance with the applicable provisions of the Bankruptcy Code, including, without limitation, sections 1125(a) and (e) of the Bankruptcy Code, and any applicable non-bankruptcy law, rule or regulation governing the adequacy of disclosure in connection with such solicitation; and (ii) the Plan Debtors and each of their respective directors, officers, employees, Affiliates, agents, financial advisors, investment bankers, professionals, accountants, and attorneys, in each case solely in their capacity as such, shall be deemed to have participated in good faith and in compliance with the applicable provisions of the Bankruptcy Code in the offer and issuance of any securities under the Joint Debtor Plan (if any), and therefore, are not, and on account of such offer, issuance and solicitation will not be, liable at any time for any violation of any applicable law, rule, or regulation governing the solicitation of acceptances or rejections of the Joint Debtor Plan or the offer and issuance of any securities under the Joint Debtor Plan (in each case, if applicable).

-(I) Ipso Facto and Similar Provisions Ineffective.
+14. Ipso Facto and Similar Provisions Ineffective.